emmanouilidisk/Stochastic-Extragradient-with-Random-Reshuffling/README.md

 ```

 ## Run your experiments!
-Run your own experiments using the `optimizer_module` in less than 5 commands:
+Run your own experiments using Optimizer module in less than 5 commands:

 ```python
 import optimizer_module as op